digiltd/oh-rtd-test/Logitech-Harmony-Hub-Binding.md

 openhab-harmony-binding
 =======================

-openHAB Binding for the Logitech Harmony Hub
+openHAB Binding for the Logitech Harmony Hub (since 1.7.0)

 ### Introduction